WPI-AIM/dvrk_env/dvrk_model/cad/README.md

 # Description

-Solidworks 2017 CAD Models of ECM, PSM, MTM, and SUJ_Cart
+Solidworks 2017 CAD Models of ecm, psm, mtm, and suj_cart

 Download and install SolidWorks to URDF Exporter: http://wiki.ros.org/sw_urdf_exporter

-ECM, SUJ Cart: Mates with the name "_zero" are zero position of joint angles for urdf export of robot.
+ecm, suj cart: Mates with the name "_zero" are zero position of joint angles for urdf export of robot.